 This coach carried Lady Elizabeth Bowes Lyon, later Queen Elizabeth The Queen Mother, to Westminster Abbey for her wedding to the Duke of York (later King George VI) on April 26, 1923.
 Twenty four years later, this same coach carried their daughter, the future Queen Elizabeth II, to her wedding.
 It was originally acquired for the 1911 coronation of King George V. Its name comes from the use of glass in all the top panels except for the back.
 The coach has been used for several royal weddings, usually to convey the bride to the ceremony.

 Other coaches.
 Semi-State Landau.
-The landdau was particularly favored by Queen Victoria who enjoyed fresh air, and noted in her journal of travelling in an open landau from London’s Victoria Station to Buckingham Palace.
+The landau was particularly favored by Queen Victoria who enjoyed fresh air, and noted in her journal of travelling in an open landau from London’s Victoria Station to Buckingham Palace.
 Queen Alexandra’s State Coach.
 Built in 1865, the coach was converted into a glass coach in 1893 for the Princess of Wales, later Queen Alexandra, consort of King Edward VII.
 She used it for social events until her death in 1925.
 Since 1962, the coach has carried the Imperial State Crown, the Sword of State and Cap of Maintenance in its own procession, which travels before The Queen’s carriage during the State Opening of Parliament.
 King Edward VII Town Coach.
 The coach was ordered by King Edward VII from the London-based coachbuilders Hoper&Co. as an addition to a fleet of 17 similar coaches.
-It was used for distinguished visitors, rather than royal travellers, and therefore were painted in more sombre colours.
+It was used for distinguished visitors, rather than royal travelers, and therefore were painted in more somber colors.
 It is now the only surviving coach from the group and was restored in 1963.
 The Scottish State Coach.
 The Scottish State Coach was originally built c.1830 and was acquired by Queen Mary in 1930.
 In 1968 the coach was converted into the Scottish State Coach.
 The royal arms of Scotland and the Order of the Thistle Insignia were added to the coach panels.
-The Queen travelled in the coach whilst in Edinburgh to attend the General Assembly of the Church of Scotland in 1969 and 2002.
+The Queen traveled in the coach whilst in Edinburgh to attend the General Assembly of the Church of Scotland in 1969 and 2002.

 3.)
 Well bred horses